mgimferrer/APOST3D/DOCUMENTATION.md

 In this example, the evaluation of the effective oxidation states is requested, together with the cube generation of the effective fragment orbitals with net occupancies within the [0.300,0.700] range.

-The AIM requested is NAO-BASIS. which requires of an additional .nao file with the transformation matrix from the original AO to NAO basis.
-This file corresponds to the X file generated, for instance,  with the NBO code coupled to Gaussian.
-In a Gaussian input file, the user must add the *pop=(full,nboread)* keyword, together with the *$NBO AONAO=W $END* additional line at the end of the file.
-Renaming the mol.x to mol.nao is mandatory.
+The AIM requested is NAO-BASIS. which requires of an additional inputname.nao file with the transformation matrix from the original AO to NAO basis.
+This file corresponds to the FILE.33 file generated, for instance,  with Gaussian coupled to the NBO software.
+For this aim, in a Gaussian input file the user must add the *pop=(full,nboread)* keyword, together with the *$NBO AONAO=W $END* additional line at the end of the file.
+This generates the FILE.33 file to be renamed as inputname.nao.

 Fragments have been defined.
 In particular, the system is split into two fragments: fragment 1 consists of atom 1, and fragment 2 gathers the rest of atoms of the molecule.